Lips of an Angel: In popular culture

-The song is featured in the music-related video games Lips (as downloadable content), Karaoke Revolution Presents: American Idol Encore, Dance Dance Revolution Hottest Party, and Band Hero.

 On June 12, 2020, the Canadian Blink-182 podcast 'Blink-155' released a compilation, consisting of 65 covers of "Lips of an Angel", recorded by the members of the Blink-155 fan base (known as the 'Nation' or 'Naysh') as well as the hosts of the podcast, Sam Sutherland & Josiah Hughes.
 The compilation is titled "It's Really Good to Hear Your Voice", in reference to one of the lyrics of the song.
 The compilation was mastered by Dan Birch and the artwork was done by Kyle Mabson.
 All proceeds from the compilation get donated to charities related to the Black Lives Matter movement.
 Hinder drummer Cody Hanson said of the compilation, "Whether people are making fun of it or not, I think it's awesome either way."